- Activity Level: moderate

 Newfoundland Mixes are very friendly dogs, known to be affectionate with both its own family as well as other dogs and children.
 Their gentle nature often makes them friendly towards strangers, which makes them a great pup to take to the local park.

 While their fur makes them great at handling colder weather, it does give them a hard time in warmer climates.
 The large size of the Newfoundland Mix means that they aren’t a good choice when it comes to apartments, since they prefer to live in larger homes or areas with open land.

-Newfoundland Mixes are prone to the same health issues as both parent breeds.
+Newfie Mixes can be prone to the same health issues as both parent breeds.
 On the Newfoundland side, this means that they are typically a moderately healthy breed, but do have their own set of risks involved typical to the large and giant dog breeds.
 They are known to have issues, especially later in life, concerning their joints and eyes.
 Talking to the breeder about the health and genetic history of the parents is a great way to find out what to expect with your Newfoundland Mix.